qiuyang50/qiuyang50.github.io/_pages/publications.md

 2021
 -
-[13] **Qiu Yang***, Ruby Leung, Zhe Feng, Fengfei Song, Xingchao Chen, 2021: A Simple Lagrangian Parcel Model for the Initiation of Summer-time MCSs over the Central US, in prep.
+[13] **Qiu Yang***, Ruby Leung, Zhe Feng, Fengfei Song, Xingchao Chen, 2021: A Simple Lagrangian Parcel Model for the Initiation of Summer-time MCSs over the Central US, accepted by Journal of the Atmospheric Sciences.

-[12] Xingchao Chen*, L. Ruby Leung, Zhe Feng, Fengfei Song, **Qiu Yang**, 2021: Crucial Role of Mesoscale Convective Systems in the South Asian Summer Monsoon Onset: An Energetics View, in prep.
+[12] Xingchao Chen*, L. Ruby Leung, Zhe Feng, Fengfei Song, **Qiu Yang**, 2021: Crucial Role of Mesoscale Convective Systems in the South Asian Summer Monsoon Onset: An Energetics View, accepted by Geophysical Research Letters.

 2020
 -